trai-lynne-cloud/tlcore/README.md

 * Starts and manages all services
 * Runs continuously in a loop
 * Emits metrics at service-defined intervals
-* Can generate incident events during failures
+* Produces metrics that drive downstream health evaluation and incident detection

 ---